A

 C

-Canadian: A multiple bet consisting of 5 selections in different events put into 26 different combinations.
-The bet breakdown is 10 doubles, 10 trebles, 5 four-fold multis and 1 five-fold multi.
+A multiple bet consisting of 5 selections in different events put into 26 different combinations.
+The bet breakdown is 10 doubles, 10 trebles, 5 four-fold multis, and 1 five-fold multi.

 Opposite of “roughie” and “dog”.

-Closing price/closing line: The last odds on a selection before the event started.
+The last odds on a selection before the event starts.
 This is the most efficient and accurate representation of the selection’s probability because it is set at the time when the most information about the event and previous bets is known.

 Opposite of “opening price”.